CodePapa360/Tip-calculator-app/README.md

 ## Acknowledgments

 Special thanks to Frontend Mentor for providing such an amazing platform to practice and improve my frontend skills.
-The challenges and projects available on the website were both fun and challenging, and helped me learn a lot in a short amount of time.

 ## License